mch/advent-of-code-2021/rust_notes.md

 `Vec<String>` is fine for the declaration, but then `vec!["foo"]` doesn't work because `"foo"` is not a `String`, but rather a `&str`.
 If I try `Vec<&str>` it fails to compile because it needs a lifetime parameter which I haven't learned about yet.

 ## What is the difference between String and str, and how do they relate?

+## What should constructors do if they are given data that can't construct a valid object?
+E.g. day9, Heightmap... the list of points might not be valid, e.g. not enough points to have N complete rows.

+## Should I delete tests that outlive they value?
+In day9, while writing Heightmap, I added lots of small functions and unit tests for them in the interest of taking small steps.
+But many of these functions should not be part of the higher level Heightmap interface.
+Should I make them private and remove the unit tests?

+Or perhaps extract a more generic struct that Heightmap uses internally to provide it's higher level abstraction.
+This is probably the right choice.